vanishaagrawal/Explainable-GenAI-Phishing-Detection-System/README.md

 * 🤖 AI-generated explanation for predictions (GenAI integration)
 * ⚡ Fallback logic if AI API is unavailable
 * 🌐 Interactive web interface using Flask

+## 🤖 Generative AI Integration
+The project integrates Generative AI (Gemini API) to generate simplified explanations for phishing predictions.
+Instead of only displaying classification results, the system explains why a website may be considered phishing or legitimate, improving interpretability and user understanding.

+## 📈 Model Performance
+- Accuracy: 96%
+- Precision: 94%
+- Recall: 95%
+- F1-Score: 94%

 ---